valkey-io/glide-for-redis/python/DEVELOPER.md

 ---

 Ensure you have installed `valkey-server` and `valkey-cli` on your host (or `redis-server` and `redis-cli`).
-You can find the Valkey installation guide at the following link: [Valkey Installation Guide](https://valkey.io/topics/installation/).
+See the [Valkey installation guide](https://valkey.io/topics/installation/) to install the Valkey server and CLI.

 From a terminal, change directory to the GLIDE source folder and type: